royborgen/dockercheck/README.md

 # Dockercheck
-This repository contains a shell script which connects to a multiple docker hosts via SSH and lists out all dangling (orpgan) container images.
+This repository contains a shell script which connects to a multiple docker hosts via SSH and lists out all dangling (orphgan) container images.
 The script can also remove the unused images.

 ## Features
-- SSH to multiple docker hosts
+- Connects to remote docker hosts via SSH
 - Executes `docker image ls` on each
 - Displays results
 - Allows the user to delete orhan images (`prune`)